alchemyplatform/aa-sdk/site/overview/faqs.md

 There are two scenarios where you'd get a different contract address:

-1. If you deploy one account, then change the owner address, then deploy the second account
+1. If you deploy one smart account, then change the owner address, then deploy the second account.
 2. If you upgrade the smart account (e.g. to a new version of Light Account).
 It is unlikely that we will make many updates to this contract so the address will not change frequently.
    :::